Mobilitybox Ticketing SDKs for iOS and Android

 Mobilitybox Ticket Inspection View

 The Ticket Inspection View shows all information needed for the public transit control personal to check your ticket.
-Containing a barcode, ticket details, personal information and security features.
+It contains a barcode, ticket details, personal information, and security features.

 1. Fetch Ticket